prrPigeon/test_application/README.md

 | Authorization  | Basic                   |
 | x-access-token | *here goes token value* |

-After sending request user will be able to see credentials off all other registered users, offcourse password will not be disaplayed.
+After sending request user will be able to see credentials of all other registered users, of course password will not be disaplayed.

--To ask for reset password endpoint is /request_reset On this endpoint, method is GET it's neccessary to send email in JSON format.
+-To ask for reset password endpoint is /request_reset On this endpoint, method is GET and it's neccessary to send email in JSON format.
 ```
 {
     "email": "emailusedfor@registration.app"